Take It to the Limit (Eagles song): Live performances

-The song was revived for the Eagles' late 1999 shows at Los Angeles' Staples Center and at those shows, as well as the Eagles' Farewell 1 Tour in 2004 and 2005 and on subsequent tours, the song was sung by Frey.
-Originally in B major, the song was transposed down to G major to accommodate for Frey's vocal range.
-For the band's 2017 shows, lead vocals were taken by Vince Gill and was again transposed to A major.
+The song was only played sporadically by the band following Meisner's departure, with Frey taking over on lead vocals.
+Originally in B major, the song was transposed to G major to accommodate Frey's vocal range.
+Prior to the band's reunion, its last performance by the band came as part of The Long Run tour in Oklahoma City on February 14, 1980.
+Frey did, however, perform the song as part of his solo tour in 1986, as documented on the posthumous 2021 live album Feelin' the Heat.
+The song was ultimately revived for the Eagles' late 1999 shows at Los Angeles' Staples Center, with the song again sung by Frey.
+For the band's 2017 shows onwards, lead vocals were taken by Vince Gill and was transposed to A major.

+In 2016, both Joe Walsh and Don Felder performed the song as part of their respective solo tours.

 Reception

-Billboard described "Take It to the Limit" as "a strong mid -tempo rocker" with "distinctive harmonies" that sounds like the Beach Boys at times.
+Billboard described "Take It to the Limit" as "a strong mid-tempo rocker" with "distinctive harmonies" that sounds like the Beach Boys at times.
 Cash Box called it "a masterpiece of a background" with "more of the easygoing melodies and lyrics that have made [the Eagles] so hot over their last several releases."
 Record World said that "The group's harmony sound grows more attractive with each successive listening on this irresistible ballad."